-This short video focuses on the importance of colour-related design and development.
+This short video focuses on the importance of colour contrast for visually impaired and website design and development.
 It also outlines the corresponding ratios required when developing for accessibility guidelines that meet WCAG 2.0 Level A and Level AA requirements.

 If you are an Ontario-based business looking to redesign or develop a new website, you may want to see if the the accessibility guidelines affect your company.
 January 2021 is the website compliance deadline facing many organizations under the Accessibility for Ontarians with Disabilities Act (AODA).
 The new AODA website requirements have been in effect for government-based organizations since 2012.
 However, larger organizations must comply with Level A requirements after January 1, 2014 and with Level AA requirements after January 1, 2021.

 By law, both new and “significantly refreshed” public websites must be accessibility compliant.

 - a private or non-profit organization with 50+ employees or

 - a public sector organization

 The organization that controls the website must meet the accessibility requirements.

 Compliant sites will meet WCAG 2.0 guidelines which provides text alternatives for any non-text content to facilitate conversions into alternate formats such as large print, braille or high contrast visuals to enable those with sight limitations to use the website.

 For more information about how this could affect your organization click here.